openid/sharedsignals/openid-sharedsignals-framework-1_0.md

 {{RFC8414}}.
 This would allow other specs to add to the metadata.

 ### Authorization scheme {#authorization-scheme}
 SSF is an HTTP based signals sharing framework and is agnostic to the authentication and authorization schemes used to secure stream configuration APIs.
 It does not provide any SSF-specific authentication and authorization schemes but relies on the cooperating parties' mutual security considerations.
-The authorization scheme section of the metadata provides discovery information related to the transmitter's stream management APIs.
+The authorization scheme section of the metadata provides discovery information related to the Transmitter's stream management APIs.

 spec_urn

 > REQUIRED.
 A URN that describes the specification of the protocol being used.

-The receiver will call the transmitter APIs by providing appropriate credentials as per the `spec_urn`.
+The Receiver will call the Transmitter APIs by providing appropriate credentials as per the `spec_urn`.

 The following is a non-normative example of the `spec_urn`